hpssjellis/tfjs-node-saving-parallel-training/README.md

 1. chmod 766 multi-layer-1.txt
 1. chmod 766 multi-layer-2.txt
 1. chmod 766 multi-layer-3.txt
+1. edit the password and the URL inside the code
-1. node server.js
+1. node multi-layer-server.js

 1. (Load the webpage however that happens on your server.
-Hopefully you can click a link in the output from server.js)
+Hopefully you can click a link in the output from multi-layer-server.js)

 Notes:
--- Look at the server.js code, near the bottom of the page and change the password.
+-- Look at the multi-layer-server.js code, near the bottom of the page and change the password.
 Enter that password in the browser box and click "store info"

 -- Look at the server code and change the URL (also near the bottom of the page).
 This must be your server URL for this file.